Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 The user has all the buttons available at all times, and inputted functions also appear automatically in the list that represents the memory of the calculator.

+The count of expressions in the database is shown to the user at all times and is updated automatically.

 Additionally, the user can retrieve all expressions saved in a database.
 After retrieval the expressions are permanently in view.

 If the user saves an expression or saves all expressions in memory, then the database list is updated automatically.
 The same applies to deletion of an expression.
 Thus, the user needs to click retrieve all expressions button only once.

-## Planned features of the basic version
+## Features of the final version

 * All the basic arithmetic operations with a button for each.